-Alabama Utility Bills and Energy Assistance Residents of Alabama may qualify for help with utility bills programs in the state.
+Alabama Utility Bills and Energy Assistance Residents of Alabama may qualify for help with utility bill programs in the state.
 However, grants are made available to low-income residents.
-If your gross yearly household income is at or below the U.S. Poverty Level Guidelines.
+Suppose your gross yearly household income is at or below the U.S. Poverty Level Guidelines.
 Find out if you are eligible for help.

-If you may be eligible for assistance if you or someone in your family is receiving benefits such as Medicaid, Supplemental Nutrition Assistance Program (SNAP), Women, Infants and Children and Temporary Assistance for Needy Families (TANF).
+Suppose you may be eligible for assistance if you or someone in your family receives benefits such as Medicaid, Supplemental Nutrition Assistance Program (SNAP), Women, Infants and Children, and Temporary Assistance for Needy Families (TANF).
 Help is also available for Veterans.

 Help with Utility Bills